 What are self-directed assessments?

 It may seem like a similar concept based on the name, but self-directed assessments are not the same thing as a CBE course.
 At Rasmussen University, these offerings are one way for students to earn credit from prior knowledge and experiences.

 You can think of these assessments as somewhat similar to a “test out” option—but there’s more to it than simply taking a test.
 These assessments come in the form of a self-directed online module where students complete interactive work demonstrating their proficiency in a subject.
 Students who choose to take a self-directed assessment have the ability to receive one-on-one guidance from an academic coach.

 These assessments are pass/fail and require a minimum score of 70 percent.
 Each assessment attempt costs $149 and a successful attempt is posted as a test-out (TO) on a student transcript

 Self-directed assessments are an excellent way for students to potentially save time and money on their way to earning a degree.
 These assessments are available in many subject areas covering topics in both upper- and lower-division courses, which means you’ll have plenty of opportunities to try your hand at them throughout a degree program.

 Being able to test out of a course here or there might not seem like much, but this can potentially amount to substantial savings and lessen your overall course load if successful.

 Looking to learn more?

 There’s a lot to take in when considering new approaches to learning.
-But After reading up on the subject and learning more about how Flex Choice options work at Rasmussen University, you should have a better understanding of the differences between CBE courses and our self-directed assessment offerings.
+But after reading up on the subject and learning more about how Empowered Learning™ works at Rasmussen University, you should have a better understanding of the differences between CBE courses and our self-directed assessment offerings.
 If you’re looking for more information about competency-based education, check out our article “What Is Competency-Based Education?
 A Beginner’s Guide for Students.”